gnulag/gnulag.net/README.md

 * No CP (we'll report you to every three letter agency in existence).
 * `NSFW` content need not be marked.
 Please mark gore and such as `NSFL`.
 * No lurking.
-Two week absence = kick.
 * No non-creative spam.
 * Don't post logs publicly.
 * Don't sneeze whilst getting fingered.
 * No bridges.
 Don't use them.
 Don't request we use them.
 No Matrix users (thank {insert your particular $DEITY here}).
 * No piracy or shady shit (`.torrent` or `.onion`).
 Network rules, don't look at us.
-To elaborate: you can talk about these things, but no direct links.
+You can talk about these things, but no links.
-* No references to traps.

 ## Topics